All the hockey sticks covered in this post all weigh 365g or less, with the Warrior Super Novium coming in at only 330g.

 The remaining goals include backhands, tip-ins, deflections and so forth – basically less common scoring methods.

-Both the Bauer Hyperlite 2 (Canada Here) and the TRUE HZRDUS PX (Canada Here) are low kick options, most suitable for forwards.
+Both the Bauer Hyperlite 2 (Canada Here) and the TRUE HZRDUS 9X4 (Canada Here) are the latest low kick options, most suitable for forwards.

 Mid Kick Point (Ideal for Slapshots and One-timers)